aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 * **After deploying the solution, authentication requests fail and/or the Lambda function logs show timeouts.**

-  Verify the custom IdP solution has been configured to use subnets in a VPC that can reach DynamoDB and IdP targets.
+  Verify the custom IdP solution has been configured to use subnets in a VPC that can reach DynamoDB, Security Token Service (STS) and Secrets Manager service endpoints.
+The funciton must also be able to reach any IdP target endpoints, such as Okta public endpoints or LDAP servers (depending on IdP configuration).
 Also verify the selected security groups have outbound rules that permit traffic to reach these targets.
 One way to verify this is to launch an EC2 instance WITHOUT a public IP address in the subnets and attempt to reach the targets.
 For example, using curl to send a request to the DynamoDB regional endpoint should return an HTTP status code like the one below and not timeout:

   ```
   ➜  ~ curl https://dynamodb.[REGION].amazonaws.com -v